christroutner/testnet-faucet/README.md

 The BCH wallet functionality is implemented by [BITBOX](https://developer.bitcoin.com/bitbox), and the testnet donations come from [Bitcoin.com](https://developer.bitcoin.com).

+This application expects a `wallet.json` file in the root directory.
+This contains the mnemonic seed required to access the funds the faucet will distribute.
+You can generate a wallet using [this BITBOX example]()

 ## Requirements
 * node __^8.9.4__
 * npm __^5.7.1__